 If a former employee applies for their deferred benefits to be put into payment early on ill health grounds, the employer is required to obtain an opinion from an Independent Registered Medical Practitioner before making a decision.
 The regulations require that the former employee is assessed in relation to their ability to do the job that they were doing immediately before they left the Scheme.
 Therefore, it is important to keep records of employees’ duties and responsibilities, usually in the form of a job description.

 Important: providing data to the administering authority remains the responsibility of the employer.
-It is important that employers put processes in place to retain access to historical payroll information when they change payroll providers so that they cam continue to fulfil their responsibilities as a Scheme employer.
+Employers must put processes in place to retain access to historical payroll information when they change payroll providers so that they can continue to fulfil their responsibilities as a Scheme employer.

 Service breaks

-Employers are responsible for providing details to the L G P S administering authority of breaks in ‘membership’ that occur before Normal Pension Age (2008 Scheme definition – normally age 65) due to:
+Employers are responsible for providing details to the L G P S administering authority of breaks in membership that occur before Normal Pension Age (2008 Scheme definition – normally age 65) due to:

 a trade dispute, or